 Please look at your child's individual registration certificate (see attached) and note the number of absences.
-Home visits will now be undertaken for each absence.

 Our children have already missed such an incredible amount of important learning time, it is crucial that your child attends school regularly and on time.